 A REST integration is the quickest way to begin taking payments on a Clover device.
 Clover offers two connection options, depending on your implementation strategy:

 Local network connection—Your POS can connect directly to the Clover device over a local network (LAN).
 This connection uses the REST Pay Display app to connect with your POS using WebSocket Secure (WSS).
 This connection requires your POS to trust the Clover certificate authority (CA) that has issued the Clover Device Server certificate.
 US merchants can process offline payments with a local connection.

 Clover Cloud connection—Clover maintains a cloud service for establishing a WSS connection between your application and the Clover device running the Cloud Pay Display App.
 Business environments that demand payment terminal portability, such as shops without sales counters, benefit from a cloud connection.
 This type of connection is simpler to configure, but it requires a consistent, fast connection to the internet for optimal performance.

 For a cloud connection, use Cloud Pay Display.
 Cloud Pay Display is a pay display app for Clover Flex, Clover Mini, and Clover Mobile that can be used with the Remote Pay Cloud SDK.
 Clover maintains a cloud service for establishing a WebSocket Secure (WSS) connection between your application and the Clover device.
 Business environments that demand payment terminal portability, such as shops without sales counters, benefit from the features of Cloud Pay Display.

 Integrators must use OAuth tokens to connect to the Clover device using this app.
-See Using OAuth 2.0 for more information.
+See Use OAuth 2.0 for more information.

 Virtual Keypad is an example of a Clover-developed Cloud Pay Display app.
 As a web app, Virtual Keypad simulates and replaces the look, feel, and functionality of the Merchant Keypad hardware device.
-Merchants can connect to Virtual Keypad for a single payment or all day long.
+Merchants can connect to Virtual Keypad for a single payment or all day.